Etc. -- Jane Porritt Stringer's 1916 obituary, plus

 Introduction | Source Documents | Other Sources | Photocopies | Back

-A transcription of a page 7 article from 13 Jan 1916 Simcoe Reformer.
+A transcription of a page 7 article from 13 Jan 1916 Simcoe Reformer newspaper.

 -- also see